uwcse440/web-cse440-au17/_assignments/assignment3/index.md

 {% if page.link_project_3e != nil %}<{{ page.link_project_3e }}>{% else %}`Link to be added`{% endif %}

+Be prepared to discuss your iterative revision of your paper prototype in usability testing.
+Also be prepared to present and discuss your digital mockup, revisions the occurred in its creation.

 ### Grading

 This milestone will be graded on a scale of __12 points__: